danielgp/capture-windows-software/README.md

 # Capture-Windows-Software
 ## About
-Visual Basic Script to capture all the software installed/portable in Windows as well as OS, hardware and logical disk details
+Visual Basic Script to capture all the software installed/portable in Windows as well as OS, hardware and logical disk details and save results in either CSV format or SQL (to be used w/ MySQL, see below details)

 ## Supported environments and Testing
 Following Operating systems are targeted as supported environments: